-- Keep the inductor connection to the switch node (SW) short. - Do not route any digital lines underneath or close to the inductor. - Keep the switch node (SW) away from the feedback (FB) pin. - Connect the CS pin directly to the SW pin to accurately sense the voltage across the low-side MOSFET. - To minimize noise, place a ground plane underneath the inductor. - The inductor can be placed on the opposite side of the PCB with respect to the IC.
+- Keep the inductor connection to the switch node (SW) short. - Do not route any digital lines underneath or close to the inductor. - Keep the switch node (SW) away from the feedback (FB) pin. - The CS pin should be connected directly to the SW pin to accurate sense the voltage across the low-side MOSFET. - To minimize noise, place a ground plane underneath the inductor. - The inductor can be placed on the opposite side of the PCB with respect to the IC.
 It does not matter whether the IC or inductor is on the top or bottom as long as there is enough air flow to keep the power components within their temperature limits.
 The input and output capacitors must be placed on the same side of the board as the IC.